 6. A Combined Ovarian Reserve Test

 No fertility test can boast of 100% accuracy; it is advisable to combine multiple methods.
-This can be discussed with your doctor who will select the best one or two tests for you.
+This can be discussed with your doctor, who will select the best tests for you.
 However, remember that taking too many tests can lead to confusion.

-Ovarian reserve test results help a couple to take a decision on starting a family in a natural way, or egg freezing or going through the IVF process.
-There are certain facts that the ORT can, and cannot predict.
-The following table will tell you.
+Ovarian reserve test results help a couple to make a decision on starting a family in a natural way, or egg-freezing or going through the IVF process.
+There are certain facts that ORT can and cannot predict.
+Refer the following table for more info.

 |SN||What the ORT test can tell you||What the ORT test can’t tell you|